-On the 3rd time, I asked Matt to find a good compromise between the two approaches.
-I asked Matt to hear the music in his head as he was playing, to really think about the phrasing and dynamics and to shape them in more of an ebb and flow.
+On the third time, I asked Matt to find a good compromise between the two approaches.
+I asked Matt to hear the music in his head as he was playing and to really think about the phrasing and dynamics to shape them in more of an ebb and flow.
 Where do you think it should build and come down?
 Where does it feel the phrase is going?
 The goal being to identify and connect the musical phrases and not just approach it note to note.
 Here is that time through:

 Keep in mind, all of this happened one right after the other.
 By focusing more on the musical aspects of phrasing and dynamics and not making too big of a deal out of the technical (which is what we usually do and just beat something to a pulp), Matt was able to quickly make adjustments that solved many of the underlying issues.

 My point in this lesson for Matt, and you, is DO NOT wait to start paying attention to important elements other than technique.
 If you pay attention to phrasing, vibrato, tone and dynamics, it will INFORM your technique and your sense of timing and rhythm.
 Information that is what is needed to pull it off musically.

 This approach will save you a lot of time and frustration when practicing and learning a new piece of music.
 Try to get inside the music with elements other than just technique.

 Remember, we are working to play MUSIC and find our own voice and style on guitar, so there isn’t a right or wrong.
 We get closer when we can make informed and conscious choices in our playing.
 Here are some examples.